 When added to all existing buildings and structures on campus, development under this Campus Plan will not exceed the proposed aggregated FAR limits for the residentially-zoned areas of campus (as proposed to be amended), and development contemplated for each SP and commercially-zoned site will not exceed its maximum permitted FAR.
-If all proposed development is constructed, the gross floor area within the Campus Plan boundaries will total approximately 7,346,5766, with a projected 3,833,0356 square feet of gross floor area within those areas proposed to remain residentially-zoned.
-This results in an overall FAR, within residentially-zoned areas, of 3.65.7 (Exhibit S: Existing Conditions and Exhibit T: Space Summary)
+If all development proposed pursuant to this Campus Plan and accompanying First-Stage PUD is constructed, the gross floor area within the Campus Plan boundaries will total approximately 7,402,2316 square feet, with a projected 3,868,1826 square feet of gross floor area within those areas proposed to remain residentially-zoned.
+This results in an overall FAR, within residentially-zoned areas, of 3.69.7 If all development proposed pursuant to this Campus Plan and accompanying First-Stage PUD, as well as the proposed development of Square 54 and Square 80 pursuant to the consolidated PUD application filed for each site is constructed, the gross floor area within the Campus Plan boundaries will total approximately 8,452,5196, with a projected 3,868,1826 square feet of gross floor area within those areas proposed to remain residentially-zoned.
+This results in an overall FAR, including all zones within the Campus Plan boundaries, of slightly under 5.00.
+(Exhibit S: Existing Conditions and Exhibit T: Space Summary)